Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Lions stats and trends

-- In Detroit's 14 games this season, it has nine wins against the spread.
+- Detroit has played 14 games, with nine wins against the spread.

-- The Lions have an against the spread record of 8-2 in their 10 games when underdogs by 5.5 points or more this season.
+- The Lions have an ATS record of 7-2 in their nine games as an underdog of 7 points or more this season.

-- Detroit's games this season have eclipsed the over/under in 35.7% of its opportunities (five times in 14 games with a set point total).
+- Detroit's games this season have hit the over in 35.7% of its opportunities (five times in 14 games with a set point total).

-- When Detroit records more than 27.4 points, it is 3-0 against the spread and 2-1 overall.
+- Detroit is 3-0 against the spread and 2-1 overall in games when it scores more than 27.4 points.

-- Detroit is 3-0 against the spread and 1-2 overall when the team piles up more than 366.9 yards.
+- In games that Detroit amasses more than 366.9 yards, the team is 3-0 against the spread and 1-2 overall.

-- The Lions have turned the ball over three more times (19 total) than the Falcons have forced a turnover (16) this season.
+- This season the Lions have turned the ball over 19 times, three more than the Falcons' takeaways (16).

 Home and road insights

-- Atlanta has one win against the spread, and is 1-5 overall, at home this season.
+- At home this year, Atlanta has one win against the spread and is 1-5 overall.

-- In six home games this year, Atlanta has hit the over twice.

-- In seven away games this season, Detroit has hit the over twice.
+- This year, in seven away games, Detroit has gone over the total twice.

 Powered by Data Skrive.